 Image: 2.5 tog natural wool duvet, from £41.99, Woolroom

 There are two main categories of duvet filling: natural and synthetic, each with their own pros, and potential cons.

 Natural materials tend to be more thermoregulatory – that means they keep your body warm if it's cold out, or cool you down when it's hot.
 One of t he best natural options for keeping you cool in summer is silk – breathable, thermoregulating and naturally hypoallergenic.

-Synthetic fillings are also hypoallergenic; important to look for if you don’t want allergies keeping you awake on top of the heat.
+Synthetic fillings are also hypoallergenic, particularly important for a good night's sleep if you're already dealing with hayfever and heat.
 Microfibre filling is usually a good synthetic option as they are lighter than feather-filled duvets, but the fine fibres still give it a soft, luxurious feel.

 Duvets with synthetic fillings are more absorbent, helping to reduce dampness caused by sweat in the night, and easier to wash as the filling is evenly distributed, so won't clump together like some natural duvets.
 Synthetic styles are less durable however, so will last fewer summers than natural duvets.

 Image: Synthetic all seasons duvet, from £72, John Lewis & Partners